Explore Hockey Worldwide

 American Collegiate Hockey Association Division 3: Lawrence Technological University Blue Devils (1)

-Amateur Athletic Union College Hockey: University of South Carolina Gamecocks (1)
+Amateur Athletic Union College Hockey Division 1: University of South Carolina Gamecocks (1)

 North America – Men’s Junior Leagues